 As I’m a member of Workflow Actions Pack team, I’m not pretending to be an independent party.
 But as a person passionate about SharePoint and workflow automation, I will try to provide you my fair vision of abilities of both products.
-This article is actual for Office 365 platform, but both products have On-Premises versions.
+This article is relevant for Office 365 platform, but both products have On-Premises versions.

 Lists of workflow actions for both products: